heroui-inc/heroui-mcp/CONTRIBUTING.md

 1. Start the MCP server with stdio transport
 2. Launch the Inspector UI in your browser (usually at http://localhost:6274)
 3. Provide a session token for authentication
+4. Allow interactive testing of all MCP tools

 ### Testing with Local Build